 - Precipitation and stage during the deployment period is graphed below (Figure 7).
-Stage decreased significantly during the first portion of the deployment period and then increased for a short period of time after a few days of precipitation, before decreasing again. - It is important to note that weather data was collected from Churchill Falls, ~200 km away.
+Stage fluctuated during the first portion of the deployment period and then increased after a number of days of significant precipitation, before decreasing slightly. - It is important to note that weather data was collected from Churchill Falls, ~200 km away.
 Data from the local area was not available for this period. - With the exception of water quantity data (stage), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent QA/QC protocol.
 Water Survey of Canada is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request.

-Daily Precipitation : Flora Creek below TLH July 8 to August 18, 2015
+Daily Precipitation : Flora Creek below TLH August 19 to September 22, 2015